spxak1/weywot/guides/popos_luks_on_partition_not_FDE.md

 Here's the command:
 ~~~
 sudo clevis luks bind -d /dev/nvme0n1p3 tpm2 '{"pcr_bank":"sha256"}' <<< "LUKSKEY"
+Warning: Value 512 is outside of the allowed entropy range, adjusting it.
 ~~~

 Check **your partition** that has the encrypted unit is correct.
 Mine is, as above, ```/dev/nvme0n1p3```.
 Also **change LUKSKEY** to ***your** LUKS password. **KEEP** the quotes.

+The warning is fine.

 That's it.
 Update the ```initramfs``` to inform the boot process.
 ~~~